-2.1 General Provisions [Subchapter 3A and Sec.
-3Q-0508(i)(16)]

-- A. Terms not otherwise defined in this permit shall have the meaning assigned to such terms as defined in Subchapters 3D and 3Q of the Forsyth County Air Quality Technical Code (FCAQTC). - B. The terms, conditions, requirements, limitations and restrictions set forth in this permit are binding and enforceable pursuant to Subchapter 3A of the Forsyth County Air Quality Ordinance (FCAQO), including assessment of civil and/or criminal penalties.
+- 2.1 General Provisions [Sections 3-0100, 3-0200 and Sec.
+3Q-0508(i)(16)] - A. Terms not otherwise defined in this permit shall have the meaning assigned to such terms as defined in Subchapters 3D and 3Q of the Forsyth County Air Quality Technical Code (FCAQTC). - B. The terms, conditions, requirements, limitations and restrictions set forth in this permit are binding and enforceable pursuant to Sections 3-0100 and 3-0200 of the FCAQTC, including assessment of civil and/or criminal penalties.
 This permit is valid only for the specific processes and operations applied for and indicated in the air quality permit application.
-Any unauthorized deviation from the conditions of this permit may constitute grounds for revocation and enforcement action by this Office. - C. This permit is not a waiver of or approval of any other permits that may be required for other aspects of the facility which are not addressed in this permit. - D. This permit does not relieve the permittee from liability for harm or injury to human health or welfare, animal or plant life, or property caused by the construction or operation of this permitted facility, or from penalties therefore.
-This permit does not allow the permittee to cause pollution in contravention of local laws or rules, unless specifically authorized by an order from the Director, or to cause pollution in contravention of state laws or rules. - E. Terms and conditions contained herein shall be enforceable by this Office, the U.S. EPA and citizens of the United States as defined in the federal Clean Air Act, except those identified as Locally Enforceable Only requirements which are enforceable by this Office. - F. Any stationary installation which will reasonably be expected to be a source of pollution shall not be operated, maintained or modified without the appropriate and valid permits issued by this Office, unless the source is exempted by rule.
-This Office may issue a permit only after it receives reasonable assurance that the installation will not cause pollution in violation of any of the applicable requirements.
+Any unauthorized deviation from the conditions of this permit may constitute grounds for revocation and enforcement action by the Office of Environmental Assistance and Protection (Office). - C. This permit is not a waiver of or approval of any other permits that may be required for other aspects of the facility which are not addressed in this permit. - D. This permit does not relieve the permittee from liability for harm or injury to human health or welfare, animal or plant life, or property caused by the construction or operation of this permitted facility, or from penalties therefore.
+This permit does not allow the permittee to cause pollution in contravention of local laws or rules, unless specifically authorized by an order from the Director, or to cause pollution in contravention of state laws or rules.

-G. In addition to the authority found in Sec.
-3D-0501 and Sec.
-3Q-0508(i)(16), any deviation from the monitoring provisions of this permit may result in a request by this Office to submit data on rates of emissions in order to demonstrate compliance with any applicable regulation.

-2.2 Permit Availability [Sec.
-3Q-0507(k), Sec.
-3Q-0508(i)(16), Sec 3Q-0508(i)(9) and Sec.
-3Q-0110]
+- E. Terms and conditions contained herein shall be enforceable by this Office, the U.S. EPA and citizens of the United States as defined in the federal Clean Air Act, except those identified as Locally Enforceable Only requirements which are enforceable by this Office. - F. Any stationary installation which will reasonably be expected to be a source of pollution shall not be operated, maintained or modified without the appropriate and valid permits issued by this Office, unless the source is exempted by rule.
+This Office may issue a permit only after it receives reasonable assurance that the installation will not cause pollution in violation of any of the applicable requirements. - G. In addition to the authority found in Sec.
+3D-0501 and 3Q-0508(i)(16), any deviation from the monitoring provisions of this permit may result in a request by this Office to submit data on rates of emissions in order to demonstrate compliance with any applicable regulation. - 2.2 Permit Availability [Sec.
+3Q-0507(k), 0508(i)(16), 0508(i)(9) and 0110]